 The only protected poppy meadow in California is Antelope Valley California Poppy Reserve.
 This area is closely connected with the personality of Jane Seymour Pinheiro (1907 – 1978).
 She moved over here, to Quartz Hill, in 1942 and became a well-known painter of poppies drawing them in watercolor with botanical precision.
 "Poppy lady" was behind the creation of reserve and interpretive centre (Jane S. Pinheiro Interpretive Centre) of the reserve is named after her.
 She organised purchase of poppy meadows in the 1960s together with other active women of Lancaster area – this land forms contemporary reserve.

 Flowering time of California poppies in Antelope Valley may differ each year – but for most part it lasts from the late February to mid-May.

-Unfortunately there are years when poppies are scarce – such as few years after 2005.
+Unfortunately there are years when poppies are scarce – such as a few years after 2005.
 Follow the information about the expected bloom time at the Website of California State Parks.

 Reserve will provide services and access for cars only during the flowering season.
-In remaining part of the year reserve is accessible for public in daytime, but one should leave car further away.
+In remaining part of the year reserve is accessible for the public in the daytime, but one should leave car further away.